Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/gdpr-dsr-Office365.md

 ##### <a name="export"></a>Exportar

-Para exportar datos correspondientes al propietario de empresa, el personal y los clientes, puede usar el portal de privacidad de Business Center.
-Vea [Export or delete user data using Business center privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8) (Exportar o eliminar datos de usuario mediante el portal de privacidad de Business Center).
+To export data corresponding to the business owner, staff and customers, you can use the Business center privacy portal.
+See [Export or delete user data using Business center privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 ##### <a name="delete"></a>Eliminar